Government lawyers provide legal advice to the government and represent it in court proceedings

-GLD is also the main provider of civil litigation services to government.
+GLD is also the main provider of civil litigation, employment and commercial services to government.

-However, the GLS does not include all government lawyers.
-Other organisations such as the Foreign & Commonwealth Office, Crown Prosecution Service, Parliamentary Counsel, and the Scottish and Northern Ireland legal teams, employ lawyers who are organisationally separate.
-But they keep in close contact and work together with GLS teams on cross-cutting issues – both legal and wider management matters.
+Other organisations such as the Foreign & Commonwealth Office, Crown Prosecution Service, Parliamentary Counsel, and the Scottish and Northern Ireland legal teams also employ lawyers.
+They keep in close contact and work together with GLD, AGO and HMRC on cross-cutting issues – both legal and wider management matters.

 Parliamentary and advisory work

 Governments use their lawyers’ skills to bring to life the policies announced in their manifestos.
 Government lawyers advise whether a policy can be introduced under existing legislation and, if so, how.
 If not and new primary legislation (meaning a law which is to be approved by Parliament) is required, government lawyers play an important role in helping to prepare proposals for new laws (known as bills) and take them through Parliament.

 Where this is the case, government lawyers will work closely with officials, government ministers and the Office of the Parliamentary Counsel.
 They advise ministers and support them in Parliamentary debates.

 Government lawyers also write secondary legislation, (for example, regulations, Statutory Instruments, Orders in Council etc), much of which will affect our communities directly.
 Working on primary and secondary legislation requires a logical approach and the ability to clarify complex ideas both orally and in writing.